 - Monounsaturated oils.
 (From a plant source)

-- Found in - avocados, olives, olive oil, and rapeseed oil.
-Almonds, cashews, hazelnuts, peanuts, pistachios, and spreads made from these nuts.
+- It is found in avocados, olives, olive oil, rapeseed oil, almonds, cashews, hazelnuts, peanuts, pistachios, and spreads made from these nuts.

 - Polyunsaturated oils/fats.
 (From a plant source as well as from fish and seafood)